Atticus29/dataJitsu/specs.md

 - [x] Fix test for clicking pause

 # Specs
+- [ ] Admin status is tracked and admin can remove matches
 - [ ] User can filter annotations by ones that scored points
 - [ ] There's a way for a user to undo the most recent annotation they made?
 - [ ] Users can look back 5 seconds or forward 5 seconds in a match